styluck/MGBO/README.md

 This is the experiment code file for the paper:

-A relaxation method for binary orthogonal optimization problems with its applications
+A relaxation method for binary orthogonal optimization problems based on manifold gradient method and its applications

 # [https://arxiv.org/abs/2308.10506]